tjhrulz/Monstercat-Suite/README.md

 May happen eventually
-Meters will change to variant on middle click, I only wanna do this if it can include the alt system
+Meters will change to variant on middle click, I only wanna do this if it can include the alt system Add disk usage top processes (Wont do unless I can combine all disks to one meter dynamically, ie if you have 3 disks it will count all 3 if you have 1 it will count just that 1)
+Add more versions of CPU and GPU info (I dont think I will do this as the info is not too needed (And I dont need to see my FPS hit 59 and want to replace my computer) and all new and old info would need to be labeled to differentiate it

 TODO
 - [ ] Add news RSS